paulosevero/paulosevero/README.md

 <h1>Hi! 👋</h1>

 My (full) name is **Paulo Silas Severo de Souza**.
-I'm a Ph.D.
-Candidate in Computer Science at PUCRS (Brazil).
+I'm a research scientist working in the field of Computer Science.

 My research interest lies primarily in the fields of computational resource management and algorithms.
-I’m currently working on research projects related to **Cloud Computing**, **Edge Computing**, and **Computer Networks**.
+I’m currently working on research projects related to **Cloud Computing** and **Edge Computing**.

 <br>